martinascauda/OrdinalEffects/README.md

 - OSEMSource/ contains the source code to OSEM Algorithm
 - OrdinalEffects.R contains the R code for the main functions
-- PlotEffects_Rain.R contains functions for generating the Rain Plots
 - Simulation_Binary.R contains the simulation for two binary variables example
 - Simulation_ThreeVar.R contains the simulation for three binary variables example
 - Simulation/ contains the collected code, data and plot from the simulation with 20 nodes